The-Stem-Academy/Self-Balancing-Robot/README.md

 * 12× ~15 mm M3 wood screws (for attaching the 3D‑printed parts)**

 \* Optional, but a nice touch.
 If you’re not using OLEDs, make sure you use the correct wiring and code — details at the bottom of the page.
 \** Whatever screws work for you are fine.
-Glue is possible, but not recommended (explained in the video).
+Glue is possible, but not recommended.

 ---